 Mastic gum drips through these incisions as a clear, gummy liquid that solidifies over time.
 These translucent-opaque granules of mastic gum are cleaned, segregated, and processed further (1).

 Traditional medicine has used mastic gum as a remedy for several gastrointestinal disorders.
-The Greeks believed it could treat gastralgia, peptic ulcers, and dyspepsia.
+The Greeks believed it could treat gastralgiai XA pain inside or outside the muscle walls of the stomach triggered by digestive issues, overeating, stress, or constipation. , peptic ulcers, and dyspepsia.
 The anti-ulcer activity of this resin is experimentally proven too (2).

 3 Main Ways Mastic Gum Can Benefit Your Health